 When a parsonage is furnished rent-free as a part of the pastor's compensation, it must be remembered that the pastor does not have the opportunity to build equity as do homeowners.
 Some parishes choose to compensate for the lack of equity by making housing equity payments (a housing equity allowance) to their pastor's ELCA Retirement Plan account or another qualified deferred plan.
-(Only church plans, however, like the Portico Benefit Services plan, allow funds to be treated as a "housing allowance" when distributed.
-Housing allowances are subject to the following limitation, whichever is smallest: the declared housing allowance, the actual expenses in providing a home, the fair rental value plus utilities.)
+(Only church plans, however, like the Portico Benefit Services plan, allow funds to be treated as a "housing allowance" when distributed.)